 I’ve contributed dozens of useful open-source utilities to the Matlab user community over the years (look at my File Exchange profile).
 This utility is different because it directly targets compiled applications, which are typically used commercially.
 For this reason, my splash wrapper application is not free (but also not very expensive).
 You can purchase a copy here, and I will email it to you.

 Please note: this is a Windows application.
 It will not work on Macs or Linux.

 Interested in learning more about actual and perceived performance improvement tricks in Matlab?
-Consider joining my Matlab Performance Tuning course in Geneva on August 21, 2012 – email me (altmany at gmail dot com) for details.
+Consider attending my Matlab Performance Tuning course – email me (altmany at gmail dot com) for details.